Skip to main content

 In addition, as a nonprofit and business expert – who is also a practicing attorney – Paul has worked with high-level global philanthropists vetting and negotiating their strategic gifts to charitable causes.
 He is a recognized speaker and presenter in the fundraising arena and has spoken at various leadership conferences and workshops.
 Paul is the author of The Future of Fundraising: How Philanthropy’s Future is Here with Donors Dictating the Terms.
 He is also a NonProfit PRO Advisory Board member working on expanding thought leadership in the industry.
 Paul received his BBA from the University of Notre Dame and a Juris Doctor from St. John’s University School of Law.

-Serves as Group President of NAPCO Media llc, a division of Printing United Alliance.
-Chris has responsibility has numerous brands including NonProfit PRO, Packaging Impressions, BRAND United, Publishing Executive, Book Business and is aligned with other NAPCO Media brands: Total Retail, Printing Impressions, In Plant Impression, Wide Format Impressions, and Print and Promo.
+Chris serves as Group President of NAPCO Media, LLC, a division of Printing United Alliance.
+He has responsibility has numerous brands including NonProfit PRO, Packaging Impressions, BRAND United, Publishing Executive, Book Business and is aligned with other NAPCO Media brands: Total Retail, Printing Impressions, In Plant Impression, Wide Format Impressions, and Print and Promo.
 Chris is a publishing, marketing and nonprofit industry veteran who has held senior leadership positions at Kodak, Scholastic, Reed Elsevier, RH Donnelley, NAPCO Media and has launched and sold multiple enterprises, including Periscope, Lyons Media, Package Design Magazine, and RFID Product News.
 Chris’ first business loves are publishing, marketing and nonprofits and he has dedicated his career to learning about, inventing and sharing innovations and successes for these markets.
 Chris holds five patents for innovation in the field of photography and RFID integration.

-Chris is a 1980 graduate of Notre Dame and rowed crewed in 1978/79 and in the heavy weight engine room seat #4!!
+Chris is a 1980 graduate of Notre Dame and rowed in 1978/79 and in the heavy weight engine room seat #4!
 Chris was a Sabre fencer on the ND fencing team, captain and all-American his senior year.
-Married to his beautiful wife Mari for 41 years and proud Dad of Mary Kate ND 11’ and 13’ ACE, and Chris Jr. St Joseph’s University THWND!
-And proud Grandpa to 2 year old Liam!
+Married to his beautiful wife Mari for 41 years and proud Dad of Mary Kate ND ’11 and ’13, ACE, and Chris Jr. St. Joseph’s University THWND!
+And proud Grandpa to 2 year old Liam.

 Captain of Men and Boats, 1979, rowed all eight semesters then moved to Boston to continue rowing after experiencing the Head of the Charles Regatta while at Notre Dame.
 He joined Union Boat Club, was sponsored by fellow Domer John Bourneuf ’74 and has competed in the HOCR over 25 times.
 He raced at the Henley Royal Regatta at age 30 and returned to watch his son win the Britannia Challenge Cup in 2013.